Best, Cheap Hardwood Floors?

 For first time homeowners that don't have a bundle to spend, any old hardwood may do.
 Unfortunately the question remains; what happens when problems occur?
 Which dealer is better apt to handle problems quickly?

 Most of the products mentioned on this page offer no warranties so that rules out anyone being concerned with your problems.
 If you're really seeking cheap, another option can be buying unfinished #3 red oak hardwood.
 It doesn't have to look pretty does it?
 With #3 you will get an enormous amount of color variation and open knots.
-You can keep it in it's rustic form by not finishing or you can simply apply some urethane to it.Find Hardwood Floor Contractors Near You
+You can keep it in it's rustic form by not finishing or you can simply apply some urethane to it.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 99 Cent Hardwood Floors